bhaddacak/bhaddacak.github.io/_pages/cstpage.md

 ## Statistical summary

 From 2,698 fragmented files in the original CSCD collection, now we have only 203 files.
-Most of documents in the other group (Añña) are excluded, except Visuddhimagga.
+Most of documents in the extra group (Añña) are excluded, except Visuddhimagga.

 ### File summary